-7 Practical Tips for Long-Term Travel
+7 Practical Tips for Long Term Travel

 Long-term travel can offer a whole world of unique experiences that you may not have thought about.
 In spite of all your planning and cautiousness, you will be surprised by the sudden turn of events in various stages of your travel abroad.
 If you are lucky, you may get guidance and help from fellow travelers when you are stuck in a problem.
-However, it is best to minimize the risks of making mistakes and be engulfed in a major issue by following the 7 practical tips given below:
+However, it is best to minimize the risks of making mistakes and be engulfed in a major issue by following the 7 practical tips for long term travel given below:

 1. Don’t Carry Heavy Backpacks